Mandela Partners

-Mandela Partners, formerly Mandela MarketPlace, is a non-profit organization in Oakland, California, that works to aid low-income communities in improving access to food and health care resources.
+Mandela Partners, formerly Mandela MarketPlace, is a non-profit organization in Oakland, California, that works to aid low-income communities in improving access to food and healthcare resources.

 Past projects

 From 2007 to 2013, Mandela Partners sustained the West Oakland Youth Standing Empowered (WYSE) youth development program.
 The WYSE program focused on educating West Oakland's youth on the social justice impacts of food and health.
 WYSE's initiatives included improving the walkability of West Oakland, bettering the public transit infrastructure, cleaning and improving local parks, and starting an elementary school garden.

 Mandela Partners also implemented the Food to Families (F2F) program, which "[provided] health & wellness workshops, cooking demos, and group experiences for community families."
 F2F primarily worked with pregnant women and their families by educating them on how eating healthier and more nutritious food would improve their health and the health of their communities.
 F2F also worked to establish a network that would sustain the goals of the program past its own existence.
 This network created a cookbook written by "senior moms", Mommas Kitchen Stove.